mahbubul-alam-sabuj/widget-and-dashboard-dev-guide/README.md

 Type and select name field in Latest data key autocomplete and do what we have done for Buildings List such as Change the table name and Add navigation button.
 After that add the table.

 <img src="./screenshots/32.png">

+Now, we will add some buttons for Buildings page and Apartments page.
+For both page we will have 3 buttons for create, edit and delete.

 Now, we will add 3 additional buttons to add, edit and delete apartments.